Dr Neil DawsonSenior Lecturer

 BIOL467 - Drug Development: from concept to clinic

-I was appointed as a Lecturer in Biomedicine with the Faculty of Health and Medicine in September 2013.
+I was appointed as a Lecturer in Biomedicine with the Faculty of Health and Medicine in 2013 and Senior Lecturer in 2019.
 My background is in Neuroscience (B.Sc.
 (Hons) and Ph.D., University of Edinburgh) but more recently my research has involved the application of mathematical algorithms to complex biological data sets, including brain imaging and metabolomics data, to gain greater insight into how these biological systems are disrupted in psychiatric, neurodevelopmental and neurodegenerative diseases.

 PhD Supervision Interests

-I am able to supervise students undertaking both Masters and PhD research projects in the fields of systems neuroscience, translational drug discovery and behavioural neuroscience.
+I am able to supervise students undertaking both Masters and PhD research projects in the fields of translational neuroscience, drug discovery and behavioural neuroscience.